The Reaction Pad

-The early concept for the Reaction Pad was an iPad application that would be an expressive tool taking emotive audio clips from films, TV and music as a means of giving Graham an outlet for expression.
-This idea encompasses a digital pallet of expressions to be quickly and easily accessible with very few interactions.
-The key differentiator is that the Reaction Pad focuses on personality rather than exact wording or transactional communication and this proved fundamental to portraying Graham's personality.
+The early concept for the Reaction Pad was an iPad application that would take emotive audio clips from films, TV and music as a means of giving Graham an outlet for expression.
+This idea encompasses a digital pallet of expressions to be quickly and easily accessible with minimal steps.
+The key differentiator is that the Reaction Pad focuses on personality rather than exact wording or transactional communication.
+This proved fundamental to portraying Graham's personality.

-Built on a grid system, the app is made up of 4 sections.
-Attention and Quick Statements contain a selection of phrases, that when selected are sounded through the iPad.
-They spread across the full range of language including expletives - it was important to allow the full spectrum to provide Graham with the options.
-The Emotions section contains expressive content from clips of his favourite films or TV and the Environment section connects Graham to his smart products, enabling him to alter his surroundings, e.g. increasing the temperature, changing the lighting or play music.
+Built on a grid system, the app is made up of four sections.
+Attention and Quick Statements contain a selection of phrases that when selected are sounded through the iPad.
+They spread across a full range of language – even including expletives.
+The Emotions section contains expressive content from clips of his favourite films or TV and the Environment section connects Graham to his smart products, enabling him to alter his surroundings such as: increasing the temperature, changing the lighting, or playing music.

-Being reliant on fixed phrases would quickly get tiresome so the app was designed with a mirrored website where Zoe can update audio clips, rearrange them or change the action on an environments button.
-Future iterations of this application could include greater sound banks and editing directly from the application.
+Reliance on fixed phrases would quickly get tiresome so the app was designed with a companion website where Zoe can update and rearrange audio clips or change the action on an environment button.
+Future development of this application could include greater sound banks and editing directly from the application.

 When Zoe found old videos of Graham before his stroke it was possible to extract the audio and construct words and phrases in his very own voice, boosting the personalisation of his platform to a whole new level.

 The Reaction Pad has given Graham his voice back, injecting it with personality and boosting his independence.
 He can jump into conversation more naturally and control his environment with much greater ease.